top of page

 Before you can submit your application you will have to complete the "Life in the UK Test" and achieve a pass.

-If you are eligible to apply for Indefinite Leave to Remain (Settlement) from within the UK, you can rely on joint household income if you are eligible to work under your current leave to enter / remain or demonstrate your UK partner has an exemption.
+If you are eligible to apply for Indefinite Leave to Remain from within the UK, you can rely on joint household income if you are eligible to work under your current leave to enter / remain or demonstrate your UK partner has an exemption.

 How to met the financial requirements through ‘adequate maintenance’ when you have an exemption